Latina women at the 1977 National Women's Conference

 The 1977 National Women's Conference was held November 18–21, in Houston, Texas, United States.
 The purpose of this conference was to celebrate International Women's Year and also to create resolutions for women to discuss and address.

-This was an important event for minority and Latina women in particular, as it gave them, a platform with which to voice their concerns.
+The event was important for minority and Latina women in particular, as it gave them, a platform with which to voice their concerns.
 It brought attention to the issues of minority women, which were often overshadowed by those of the white majority, as one attendee, Jane Hickie, explained: "I don't believe that Anglo women had heard directly expressed those sorts of frustrations from other women who were Mexican American or Puerto Rican American, Latinas, ever before."